 Scientific Program Managercmitchell@hesiglobal.org

 Connie Mitchell joined HESI in 2020 as a Scientific Program Manager.
 She received her BS in Biochemistry at West Virginia University and her MS in Environmental Toxicology at the University of California, Riverside.
 During graduate school, Connie’s research focused on developmental toxicity induced by organophosphate flame retardants.
-Before joining HESI, she was an ORISE Fellow at the US EPA’s Office of Pollution Prevention and Toxics (OPPT), using her toxicology background to assist with the prioritization of existing chemicals under the Toxic Substance Control Act (TSCA).
+Before joining HESI, she was an ORISE Fellow at the US EPA’s Office of Pollution Prevention and Toxics (OPPT), using her toxicology background to assist with the prioritization of existing chemicals under the Toxic Substances Control Act (TSCA).
 At HESI, Connie works on the Botanical Safety Consortium and the Animal Alternatives in Environmental Risk Assessment Committee.

 Scientific Program Managersmitchellfirstname.lastname@example.org